About Us

 Museum Structure

-The Museum’s main exhibition “I am Tibetan, This is My Story”, is divided into the following ten sections:
+The Museum’s main permanent exhibition, “I Am Tibetan, This Is My Story,” is divided into ten thematic sections:

 1. Tibet: Our Culture

-An introduction to the idea of Tibetan culture as an act of resistance.
-Drawing on Lhakar, a Tibetan-led, non-violent protest movement, the displays celebrate Tibet’s rich culture through dress, religion, food, and literature.
-The displays also highlight the many ways Tibetan culture has been rebuilt and preserved by Tibetans in exile.
+An introduction to Tibetan culture as an act of resilience and identity.
+Inspired by the spirit of the Lhakar movement, this section celebrates Tibetan traditions through dress, religion, food, language, literature, and everyday life.
+It also highlights the ways Tibetan culture has been preserved and revitalized in exile.

 2. Who Writes Tibet’s History?

-This section includes a detailed timeline of important moments in the history of Tibet, from the first Tibetan king to the Chinese invasion in 1950.
-This section also showcases objects, films, and documents that testify to Tibet’s status as an independent nation.
+This section presents a historical timeline of Tibet, from the era of the early Tibetan kings to the Chinese invasion in 1950.
+Through historical documents, films, maps, and artifacts, visitors are introduced to Tibet’s long history and its status as an independent nation.

 4. Occupation